-As Alexander Osterwalder writes, preparing a business plan to validate an early stage business idea or a new product is a dangerous double edged sword.
+As Alexander Osterwalder writes, preparing a business plan to validate an early-stage business idea or a new product is a dangerous double-edged sword.
 On one side, it provides a tool to make an idea sound convincing when you are presenting to investors or to senior managers.
-But on the other end, should they consider the plan reasonable and well grounded, they might actually buy it.
+But on the other end, should they consider the plan reasonable and well-grounded, they might actually buy it.
 And if they do that, they will expect you to deliver that!
-This may be a major headache, because often most of the plan is made up from assumptions.
+This may be a major headache because often most of the plan is made up of assumptions.

 - STEP 1.
 Start from a Lean Canvas.

 We personally prefer the Lean Canvas from Ash Maurya than Alexander Osterwalder’s business model canvas, because it’s more customer-oriented, and forces us to create a connection between the problems we want to solve, the solutions we intend to provide, and the customers that are supposed to have those problems.

 It only takes a few minutes to compile, and it immediately clarifies ideas and the assumptions around them.